abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/tensorflow/baseline.md

 ```

 **Output**

 TensorFlow will print training progress, like:
 ```output
 32/32 ━━━━━━━━━━━━━━━━━━━━ 0s 1ms/step - loss: 0.1024
 ```

-This confirms that TensorFlow are working properly on your Arm64 VM.
+This confirms that TensorFlow is working properly on your Arm64 VM.